 Be objective.
 Do not allow any knowledge of a candidate's personality and attributes to influence objective assessment.
-For example, knowledge that a candidate is very conscientious in her homework is irrelevant in assessing her speaking test.
-If the candidate's performance is affected because s/he faces difficult circumstances or personal problems at the time of the test, this is a matter to be dealt with via special considerations procedures, for which exams officers at centres complete separate documentation.
+For example, knowledge that a candidate is very conscientious in her homework is irrelevant in assessing his or her speaking test.
+If the candidate's performance is affected because he or she faces difficult circumstances or personal problems at the time of the test, this is a matter to be dealt with via special considerations procedures, for which exams officers at centres complete separate documentation.
 Examiners must not make any separate allowance themselves.

 Be realistic.
 Remember that it is not necessary for a candidate to be of native speaker standard to be given maximum marks within any single category.
-But knowledge of a candidate's first language must not lead a marker to ignore particular habitual errors and overlook inaccuracy.
+But knowledge of a candidate's first language must not lead an examiner to ignore particular habitual errors and overlook inaccuracy.